This user has not added any information to their profile yet.

 Initially my focus was on functional home decor such as knobs, pulls,tiles, sinks and bowls.
 Recently however with a move to a new home with a dedicated studio space I have started making wall pieces and sculptural work.

-Looking forward my next body of work is inspired by images of the textures, lines and colors of these landmasses.
-I use a collage of labor intensive and time consuming techniques incorporating sifted powders, sheet glass, kiln carving and glass etching to fuse or cast pieces into a synthesized whole.
+I use a collage of labor intensive and time consuming techniques incorporating sifted powders, sheet glass, kiln carving and glass etching to fuse or cast pieces into a unified whole.